 Did it just grow there?

-Did it self-seed (if trees can do that)?
+Did it self-seed?
 Whatever happened it is certainly

 better than the jungle that is there at present.

 Nantwich landscape gardener and plants expert Alderman Doug Butterill

 what it was and he told me it's an Acer Palmatum

 book of plant names that's an

 evergreen tree with hand-like leaves.
 There are a number

 But best of

 all, when I checked a book based on John Gerard's "Herball",